jmccormac01/Spectroscopy/README.md

       using the ```ingestBlendCompanions.py``` script.

 This file is then used to split up the mulitspec files into per object single 1D spectra.
 From there we can run iSpec to get RVs as normal.

+# FINISH NOTES ON SPLITTING SPECTRA AND LOGGING!

 ```undoBlendCollection.py``` splits the multispec files from all_blended back
 into their per object folders